Creating special environments with positive impact for

 r i m p e l i n g

-Tailoring shop for farewell and loss Kortrijk / concept and interior design / 2023 /
+Tailoring shop for farewell and loss Kortrijk / concept and interior design / 2023 / Biophillic design: the missing link in a sustainable project - VIBE

 Remembering a loss has an (in-)direct effect on the environment as a result of an event.
 Ripple bestows a biophilic interior in the heart of the city /